Few-shot Online Anomaly Detection and Segmentation: Related Work

 In this paper, considering the limited train set can be inadequate, which makes the model need to be modified frequently during online learning process, we also employ the flex structure of Neural Gas.
 To mitigate the problem that Hebbian learning is too slow, we replace it with the K-means algorithm, which converges rapidly.

-\subsection{Few-shot learning}
+\subsection{Few-shot Learning}

 Few-shot learning aims to enable the model to recognize unseen novel patterns while just leveraging very few training samples.
-To achieve few-shot learning, researchers usually adopt techniques like metric learning or optimization-based algorithm \cite{vinyals2016matching,sun2019meta,sung2018learning,snell2017prototypical,ganea2021incremental}.
+To achieve few-shot learning, researchers usually adopt techniques like metric learning or optimization-based algorithm \cite{cheng2023frequency,song2023comprehensive,ganea2021incremental}.
 Optimization-based methods often employ a meta-learner which can generate weights for a new learner to process new tasks.
-In order to generate the meta-learner, researchers generally apply a separate network with a memory bank \cite{mishra2017simple,ravi2016optimization} to produce learners or model it as an optimization procedure \cite{andrychowicz2016learning,finn2017model}.
+In order to generate the meta-learner, researchers generally apply a separate network \cite{zhang2024metadiff} to produce learners or model it as an optimization procedure \cite{sun2024meta}.
 Methods based on metric learning attempt to learn a feature embedding space where the same class is close while different classes are far apart.
-To build the distinguishable embedding space, Koch \emph{et al.} \cite{koch2015siamese} uses a Siamese network \cite{bromley1993signature} which can minimize the distance between the same class and maximize otherwise.
-Then prototypical networks \cite{snell2017prototypical} that compute per-class representation and relation networks \cite{sung2018learning} which learn both an embedding and a distance function are proposed.
+To build the distinguishable embedding space, Shao \emph{et al.} \cite{shao2021few} uses a Siamese network which can minimize the distance between the same class and maximize otherwise.
+Then prototypical networks that compute per-class representation and relation networks \cite{huang2023sapenet} which learn both an embedding and a distance function are proposed.

 Some researchers extend few-shot learning to object detection and instance segmentation.
-Kang \emph{et al.} \cite{kang2019few} generate a meta-learner based on YOLOv2 \cite{redmon2017yolo9000} directly while Wang \emph{et al.} propose a two stage method called TFA \cite{wang2020frustratingly} which trains Faster R-CNN \cite{ren2015faster} and then only fine-tunes the predictor heads, achieving state-of-the-art results in object detection.
-In the aspect of the instance segmentation, Meta R-CNN \cite{yan2019meta} and Siamese Mask R-CNN \cite{michaelis2018one} are developed to compute embedding of the train set and combine the embedding with feature map extracted by the backbone network.
+Kang \emph{et al.} \cite{kang2019few} generate a meta-learner based on YOLOv2 directly while Wang \emph{et al.} propose a two stage method called TFA \cite{wang2020frustratingly} which trains Faster R-CNN and then only fine-tunes the predictor heads, achieving state-of-the-art results in object detection.
+In the aspect of the instance segmentation, base-metal learner \cite{lang2023base} and Siamese DETR \cite{chen2023siamese} are developed to compute embedding of the train set and combine the embedding with feature map extracted by the backbone network.

 In anomaly detection and segmentation area, some researchers have recognized the importance of training with limited samples, they try to reduce the size of the training set gradually while retaining the accuracy in an acceptable level \cite{zavrtanik2021draem,roth2021towards}.